 The ingress and egress files will be held as blobs within Azure storage accounts.
-Authorisation The orchestration sequence for Pattern B is presented above to the accounts will be achieved via the use of the same client certificates that are used for message exchange.
-The transfer of files from Market Participant systems to the DIP storage account will be achieved via the use of the azcopy utility.
+Authorisation to the accounts will be achieved via the use of the same client certificates that are used for message exchange.
+The transfer of files from Market Participant systems to the DIP storage account canwill be achieved via the use of the azcopy utility.

-5.1.8 Recipient Timeout & Dead-Letter Queue Handling
+5.1.85.1.9 Recipient Timeout & Dead-Letter Queue Handling